Manfroy/Power-Apps-Portals-Page-Components-Navigator/README.md

   - Web templates that extend another web template.
 These web templates can't have anything outside a liquid block tag.
 They are being rendered on the tree structure by going up the extending chain that starts with the page Main web template if it extends another web template.

-- A new field named "Filtered Source" that will contain a stripped-down version of the source codes containing only the relevant lines of code required to create the tree of components is added to the following entities and populated accordingly:
+- A new field named "Filtered Source" that contains a stripped-down version of the source codes containing only the relevant lines of code required to create the tree of components is added to the following entities and populated accordingly.
+This field value is computed synchronously every time the source changes.

   - Web Pages (combined stripped-down source from page copy and javascript section)
   - Entity Forms (combined stripped-down source from javascript section and instructions field)